 Photographs serve as excellent proof when it comes to proving your case.
 Take photographs of the accident scene, your injuries, the vehicles involved, etc. The more photos, the better, so take plenty.

 4. Do Not Release Your Medical Records

-Many personal injury victims make the mistake of releasing their medical records to the other party’s insurance company.
+Many people seeking personal injury claims make the mistake of releasing their medical records to the other party’s insurance company.
 Your insurance company is entitled to this information.
 However, the other party’s insurance company may use the information in your records against you.

 5. Keep All Bills and Receipts

 It is important to keep all bills and receipts related to your accident.
 Without them, you cannot prove the amount of damages owed to you.
 Keep all hospital, doctor, and pharmacy bills, along with any other costs associated with your accident.

 6. Consult with a Qualified Personal Injury Lawyer